Pātai? The answer to some of our frequently asked questions are below.

 Any fees or costs not paid by Te Rūnanga or any other third party will be met by the Whai Rawa Unit Trust and charged to Members’ accounts.
 Specific costs connected to fund management services for the Whai Rawa Unit Trust are charged to the Scheme and thereby funded by members.
 See more information here.

 Yes.
 By opening an account (even if you’re not in a position to start saving right now) you will be eligible to receive any distributions Te Rūnanga o Ngāi Tahu may decide to make to members.
 More information is available here.

 Yes.
-Whai Rawa is complementary to KiwiSaver; most adult members of Whai Rawa are also in KiwiSaver.
+Whai Rawa is complementary to KiwiSaver; many adult members of Whai Rawa are also in KiwiSaver.

-No. Due to some of Whai Rawa’s unique benefits, it is not a registered superannuation scheme.
+No. Due to some of the unique benefits of Whai Rawa, it is not a registered superannuation scheme.
 This means funds cannot be transferred into Whai Rawa from other superannuation schemes or from KiwiSaver schemes.

 There are a range of ways to make contributions to your account or the accounts of friends and whānau:

 - Phone/Internet Banking – we have New Zealand, Australian and International bank accounts (Note: there are no fees or currency conversion costs for Australian based whānau)

 - Transfer (from one Whai Rawa account to another)

 - Koha to a Whai Rawa account

 Our Risk Quiz may help you to better understand how your approach to risk translates to the Fund options available to you.
 Answer 5 quick questions to find out which option might be right for you.